Sauhard74/Print_it/README.md

 - **Format Detection**: Intelligently determines file formats from binary data
 - **Customization**: Configure printer name and other settings
-- **Modern UI**: Built with Jetpack Compose for a beautiful, responsive interface
+- **Modern UI**: Built with Jetpack Compose for a beautiful, responsive interface -**Network Printer Connection**: Now you can connect with the on network Printers and attain its attributes
+- **Improved File Management**: Enhanced file deletion options including batch operations

 ## 📋 Technical Details